What is a nasogastric tube?

 - Do not crush coated or time-released tablets or capsules.

-- If your child cries during the feeding, stop the feeding until he is quiet and comforted.
+- If your child cries during the feeding, stop the feeding until your child is quiet and comforted.

 - Do not change the type or amount of formula without talking to your child’s doctor first.